97 million people · 45 million motorbikes

 Ho Chi Minh famously said, “Nothing is more precious than freedom and independence“.

-DUST & METAL (CÁT BỤI & KIM LOẠI) brings together for the first time, a live cinema documentary featuring past and present stories of freedom in Vietnam.
+The film presents stories of ‘freedom’ in Vietnam past and present told through the lens of the country’s ubiquitous mode of transport: the motorbike.
 With a population of 97 million, and 45 million registered motorbikes (amongst the highest in South East Asia) that’s almost one bike for every two people.
 The countries urban roads, and ‘hẻm’ alleys that are too narrow for cars, are awash with the transportation of goods of all types and sizes on the back of motorbikes, including washing machines, entire families, and chickens.
 The sounds of engines and horns create a symphony of Vietnamese life.

 A symbol of Vietnam and its history, motorbikes encompass notions of work, class, travel, technology, and escape.
 Owning one has enabled movement and enterprise for millions of people.
 During the war in Vietnam, bicycles were invaluable for transporting supplies through the narrow ‘hẻm’.
 Bicycles have been replaced with motorbikes to navigate the growing waves of traffic.
 In response to national and international debates on climate change, urban planners in HaNoi aim to ban petrol/diesel motorbikes by 2030 in an attempt to ease traffic and curb pollution.
 In response companies in Vietnam are producing electric motorbikes as an alternative form of transport.